contentful-userland/awesome-contentful/README.md

 * Zackiles - [Contentful Node Dashboard][37]
 * Jurgen Van de Moere - [contentful-agent][contentful-agent], a node module to easily fetch entries from a Contentful space
 * Jurgen Van de Moere - [contentful-webhook-server][contentful-webhook-server], a lightweight server to handle Contentful webhook HTTP requests
-* [contentful-publication][1], a node CLI tool to for synchronizing content between spaces.

 ## Other useful libraries